 The Town of Fort Frances has populated a new iCompass feature known as 'Portal' and 'Board Manager'.
 There is a wealth of information that has been added and continues to be added.
-Please click here to view.
+Please click here to view the town's Portal.

 Amendments to the Municipal Act in the form of Bill 68, Modernizing Ontario's Municipal Legislation Act have brought new requirements that a Registry be maintained which lists conflict of interest claims made by Members of Council.
 As submissions are received, the list can be found by clicking below for current year and previous year.

-2019 - current year summary of declaration of interest forms
+- 2019 - summary (PDF) of declaration of interest forms

-2018 - previous year summary of declaration of interest forms
+- 2018 - previous year (PDF) summary of declaration of interest forms

 Code of Conduct / Integrity Commissioner